stefancarrera/stefancarrera/README.md

 ## :suspect: About Me
-I'm a web developer with a passion for learning and making cool stuff!
+I'm a developer with a passion for learning and making cool stuff!
 Speaking of cool stuff, check out some of the things I've built while you're here:

 Like the [D&D Directory](https://stefancarrera.github.io/dnd-directory/); where you can look up spell information or roll some D20s!